-Unilateral coercive measures – any type of measures or activity applied by States, groups of States or regional organizations without or beyond authorization of the UN Security Council, not in conformity with international obligations of the sanctioning actor or the illegality of which is not excluded on grounds of the law of international responsibility, regardless of the announced purpose or objective.
-Such measures or activities include but are not limited to economic, financial, political or any other sort of State-oriented or targeted measures applied to another State or an individual, company or other non-governmental entity, in order to induce a change in policy or behavior, to obtain from a State the subordination of the exercise of its sovereign rights, to secure advantages of any kind, or to signal, coerce or punish.
-Examples include trade sanctions in the form of embargoes and the interruption of financial and investment flows between sender and target countries, and targeted sanctions such as asset freezes and travel bans against individuals or companies.
+Unilateral coercive measures – any type of measures or activity applied by States, groups of States or regional organizations without or beyond authorization of the UN Security Council, not in conformity with international law, International of Human Rights law and international humanitarian law and international obligations of the sanctioning actor or the illegality of which is not excluded on grounds of the law of international responsibility, regardless of the announced purpose or objective.
+Such measures, policies or activities include but are not limited to social economic, financial, political or any other sort of State-oriented or targeted measures applied to another State or an individual, company or other non-governmental entity, in order to induce a change in policy or behavior, to obtain from a State the subordination of the exercise of its sovereign rights, to secure advantages of any kind, or to signal, coerce or punish.
+Examples include trade sanctions in the form of embargoes, export control restrictions and encouraging other States to adhere to these restrictions and the interruption of financial and investment flows between sender and target countries, and targeted sanctions such as asset freezes and travel bans against individuals or companies.

-Unilateral sanctions – measures taken by a state, group of States, regional organization unilaterally without authorization of the UN Security Council without prejudice to their legality or illegality.
+Unilateral sanctions – measures taken by a state, group of States, regional organization unilaterally without authorization of the UN Security Council without prejudice to their legality or illegality, legitimacy or illegitimacy.
 Unilateral sanctions may comply with international law if they are implemented as retorsions responding to unfriendly acts but not violating international obligations or as counter-measures against a State responsible for an internationally wrongful act in full conformity with the law of international responsibility.
 The vast majority of unilateral sanctions do not comply with criteria of retorsions or countermeasures and therefore qualify as unilateral coercive measures.
-Therefore, all Unilateral Coercive Measures are Unilateral Sanctions, but not all Unilateral Sanctions are Unilateral Coercive Measures.
+Therefore, all Unilateral Coercive Measures including Unilateral Sanctions, but not all Unilateral Sanctions are Unilateral Coercive Measures.

-Secondary sanctions – unilateral sanctions imposed against individuals or entities who allegedly violate or circumvent sanctions regimes as a means of enforcement of primary sanctions.
+Secondary sanctions – unilateral sanctions imposed against persons, entities or States that engage with the prime target of sanctions as well as individuals or entities who allegedly violate or circumvent sanctions regimes as a means of enforcement of primary sanctions.
 Particular reference is made to secondary sanctions imposed against third-country individuals or entities, who may engage in what is perceived to be an unauthorized activity involving the targeted by sanctions country and its entities.

 Due diligence – principle of international law, providing for the obligations of States to take all measures necessary to ensure that their activity as well as activity under their jurisdiction and control does not violate international obligations and fundamental human rights.

-Compliance – scope of measures taken by states, regional organizations, banks, businesses and other institutions and individuals to implement requirements of sanctions.
-This provision shall not in any way be interpreted or read as a direct or implicit recognition of legality of legitimacy of any form of unilateral coercive measures, compliance with UCMs or any other means of enforcement of UCMs, and shall not affect and/ or undermine compliance policies aimed against money laundering, terrorism financing and other legal purposes.
+Compliance – scope of measures taken by states, regional organizations, banks, businesses and other institutions, entities and individuals to implement requirements of sanctions.
+This provision shall not in any way be interpreted or read as a direct or implicit recognition of legality of legitimacy of any form and manifestation of unilateral coercive measures, compliance with UCMs or any other means of enforcement of UCMs, and shall not affect and/ or undermine compliance policies aimed against money laundering, terrorism financing and other legal purposes.

-Over-compliance: Going beyond compliance with, often to minimize the risk of penalties for inadvertent violations, to avoid reputational risks that can arise from dealing with a sanctioned country or because the complexity of sanctions make effective compliance too costly.
+Over-compliance and extra-territorial effects: Going beyond compliance with, often to minimize the risk of penalties for inadvertent violations, to avoid reputational risks that can arise from dealing with a sanctioned country or because the complexity of sanctions make effective compliance too costly.
 An example is a company that stops all business with a sanctioned country, including humanitarian operations that may be covered by humanitarian exemptions; or banks decide to block transactions with a country under unilateral sanctions, its nationals and companies.